PE and Sport Premium

 We are delighted to announce that we, for the second year in a row, have achieved the School Games gold Mark Award for the 2023/24 academic year.
 The School Games Mark is a Government-led award scheme launched in 2012, facilitated by the Youth Sport Trust to reward schools for their commitment to the development of competition across their school and into the community, and we are delighted to have been recognised for our success.

-In 2022-23, we have focused on developing intra-school competitions to ensure that all children in the school have access to festival type events, run and delivered in a fun and engaging matter.
-Events undertaken this year have included swimming, athletics, hockey and Cumberland wrestling.
+In 2024-25, we have focused on developing intra-school competitions to ensure that all children in the school have access to festival type events, run and delivered in a fun and engaging matter.
+Events undertaken this year have included swimming, athletics, tag-rugby, tennis and Cumberland wrestling.

-Young Leaders have supported the provision of 30 active minutes by running daily activities during break and lunchtimes.
+Young Leaders have supported the provision of 30 active minutes by helping deliver daily activities during break and lunchtimes.

 Useful links